Sen. John Holmes House: Description and history

 The Holmes house is located on the west side of Main Street at the northern end of Alfred Village.
 It is a two-story wood-frame structure with a hip roof and clapboard siding.
 The roof was originally encircled by a balustrade that included a bow and arrow motif, but that has since been removed.
 The house has a number of features that are unusual for the location and period, including a two-story wraparound porch, supported by a colonnade of slender columns.
 The five-bay front facade faces east, and is symmetrically arranged, with the main entrance centered in an enclosed vestibule, above which is a balcony accessed by a doorway on the second floor.
 The first floor interior features high-quality Federal period woodwork.
 The house originally had an enclosed court.
 The kitchen, which held a fireplace with ovens and a copper vat for water, has been removed.
 An L-shaped addition has been added to the northwest section of the house.

 The house was built in 1802 for Senator John Holmes, one of western Maine's leading politicians and a major proponent of statehood for what was then the District of Maine in Massachusetts.
 The bow-and-arrow balustrade, now removed, is said to have been a nod to Holmes' Native American ancestry on his mother's side.
 The railing was said to have been made by the Griffins, who had a blacksmithing shop nearby.
 The house remained in the Holmes family until 1849, when it was purchased by the Sayward family.
 The Sayward family owned the house until the early 1900s.
+The Marshall family inhabited the house after the Saywards.
+Dr. Sumner Marshall and his wife Elizabeth York Marshall, who was a nurse, raised three children here.
+They hosted re-enactments of Senator Holmes' return at the house that were attended by thousands of locals.
 It now serves as both a home and a dance studio.